-NDP Vision: Improve acces DP Vision: Improve access to adequate and affordable public transport Gauteng TMR pillars GDS Provisional Strategy GDS and IDP Strategy Deliverable/s Modernisation of Public Transport Infrastructure Regional Economic Infrastructural Development Plan, promote and provide for effective, efficient and sustainable transport system, infrastructure and network in the region Plan for effective, efficient and sustainable infrastructural projects, water and sanitation services, and provision of electricity Render effective, efficient and customer oriented licensing services in the region.
-To promote access to infrastructure to all spheres of the community and establish an integrated environment; To have optimum utilisation of an integrated public transport system; To provide a transport system that will enhance economic development; and To promote transport that is friendly to the environment Monitor the Operations of the Airport Monitor the implementation of outstanding projects of Sebokeng and Meyerton WWTW Contraction of new projects, new pipeline in Midvaal The implementation of new projects of regional sewer, ie Leeuwkuil WWTW expansion Sebokeng WWTW next phase Create synergy between Clients, Infrastructure, Staff and Electronic Media to deliver a motor vehicle registration; vehicle testing-; and drivers licensing and -testing service to the citizens of Gauteng.
-Continuous reporting and follow-up of defaults to Facilities Management to ensure infrastructural maintenance in licensing
+Gauteng TMR pillars GDS Provisional Strategy GDS and IDP Strategy Deliverable/s Modernisation of Public Transport Infrastructure Regional Economic Infrastructural Development Plan, promote and provide for effective, efficient and sustainable transport system, infrastructure and network in the region • To promote access to infrastructure to all spheres of th community and establish an integrated environment; • To have optimum utilisation of an integrated public transport system; • To provide a transport system that will enhance econom development; and • To promote transport that is friendly to the environment • Monitor the Operations of the Airport • Monitor the Operations of the Airport • Monitor the implementation of outstanding projects of sebokeng and Meyerton WWTW • Contraction of new projects, new pipeline in Midvaal • The implementation of new projects of regional sever Leeuwkuil WWTW expansion • Sebokeng WWTW next phase Plan for effective, efficient and sustainable infrastructural projects, water and sanitation services, and provision of electricity Monitor the implementation of outstanding projects of Sebokeng and Meyerton WWTW Contraction of new projects, new pipeline in Midvaal The implementation of new projects of regional sewer Leeuwkuil WWTW expansion Render effective, efficient and customer oriented licensing services in the region.
+Create synergy between Clients, Infrastructure, Staff at Electronic Media to deliver a motor vehicle registration vehicle testing-; and drivers licensing and -testing services of Gauteng.
+Continuous reporting and follow-up of defaults to Faci Management to ensure infrastructural maintenance in licensing